Chevy Volt connected to OnStar EV laboratory

 Having an integrated communications system, which uses the digital cellular network, with OnStar is a boon to Volt engineers because there isn't a lot of available data on battery performance from cars of similar design, company executives said.
 The Volt is an extended-range electric vehicle that can drive 40 miles on battery charge and then uses an internal combustion engine to sustain the battery charge for longer rides.

 There are 20 modules on the Volt that can feed information back to GM engineers at the OnStar EV Lab, allowing them to get performance and diagnostic information on individual cars.
-The system also allows GM to get data on the battery subsystem, which the company is testing rigorously as it finalizes the car.
+The system also allows GM to get data on the battery subsystem that the company is testing rigorously as it finalizes the car.
 For example, OnStar can monitor battery charge, temperature, and the performance of the liquid-cooling system.

 OnStar, which is a subsidiary of GM, now has 5.6 million subscribers who pay either $199 or $299 per year for services, such as road-side assistance or remote car unlocking, which are handled by people in GM call centers.
 Although the system was designed to poll performance data on gasoline cars, GM executives said that the technology platform is flexible enough to work with different powertrains.